H1 Unlimited: History

 The boats were initially restricted to engines of a maximum of 625 cuin, later increased to 732 cuin.
 Hulls with "steps" or "shingles" on the underside were prohibited.

 One reason for the rule change was to end the domination of its star driver, Gar Wood, who had won five consecutive Gold Cups from 1917.
 One win in 1920 in his twin Liberty L-12 powered Miss America, averaged 70.412 mph in the 30 mi race over an 5 mi course and set a race record that stood until 1946.
 "King Gar" had entered fifteen Gold Cup heats during those pinnacle years.
 He finished first twelve times and second three times.
 Throughout the years, only two boats showed up to challenge Miss America; one of those was piloted by George Wood, Gar's younger brother, in Miss Chicago.
 Another reason for the rule change was to make racing more affordable.

 In 1929, the 725 cuin Class was introduced by the Mississippi Valley Power Boat Association (MVPBA).
 The majority of these boats were powered by Hispano-Suiza 8 aircraft engines or Curtiss OX-5s.
 These boats were popular in the Southern and Midwestern US, but did not attract the media attention that the expensive and exotic-looking Gold Cup Class counterparts had.

 In 1946 after the hiatus due to the war, the MVPBA was absorbed into the APBA, and as a result the 725s and the Gold Cups merged to become the APBA Unlimited Class.

 Following the protest-ridden 1956 APBA Gold Cup at Detroit, which took 85 days to settle, the Unlimited Class severed all but nominal ties with the APBA.
 In 1957, the Unlimited Racing Commission (URC) was formed.
 In the 1990s, the URC was renamed the Unlimited Hydroplane Racing Association (UHRA).
 In 2001, HYDRO-PROP, Inc., bought the licensing rights to the Unlimited Class from the APBA and managed the unlimited class through the 2004 racing season.
 The American Boat Racing Association (ABRA) was formed in 2005 and was renamed H1 Unlimited in 2009.

 The turbine engine was first used in competition by the U-95 "Whiz-per" in 1974, which sank that August at Seattle.
 The next entrant with turbine power was the Pay 'n Pak in 1980 on the Columbia River at Tri-Cities, but it flipped 2½ times in a test run prior to the Sunday heats.
 It was the sole turbine again the following year, but through the 1980s, the turbine gradually displaced piston power.

+Over the years, the number of major historic teams have disappeared.
+Miss Budweiser was discontinued after the 2004 season, and after 12 championships following the end of the Little family operation, Miss Madison (City of Madison, IN) discontinued its operation at the end of the 2024 season following an incident where the board of the Madison Regatta sold the racing operations.